oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

    ```

    As another example, if you want to create a WebLogic Server image
-   named `minimal_weblogic:12.2.1.3` with
+   named `minimal_weblogic:12.2.1.3` with:
-   - the WebLogic slim installer instead of the generic installer
+   - The WebLogic slim installer instead of the generic installer
    - JDK 8u291
-   - the latest version of the Oracle Linux 7 slim container image
+   - The latest version of the Oracle Linux 7 slim container image
-   - the minimal patches required for the operator to run a 12.2.1.3 image
+   - The minimal patches required for the operator to run a 12.2.1.3 image
      (patches 29135930 and 27117282)
      instead of the latest recommended patches
    ```shell